 Brown married Raymond Cox, a businessman in Bessemer, Alabama, in 1941, and two years later, the couple moved to Los Angeles.
-Odessa and Raymond became avid students at the local community college and in 1945 opened Utopia Cleaners in Watts, California.
-For forty-eight years, they were in the dry cleaning business while Odessa worked diligently as a member of the PTA to push for better education for their daughters, Rita L. Cox-Long, Brenda C. Cox, and Sandra E. Cox, who eventually earned a Ph.D in Social Psychology.
+Odessa and Raymond became avid students at the local community college, and in 1945 opened Utopia Cleaners in Watts, California.
+For forty-eight years, they were in the dry cleaning business, while Odessa worked diligently as a member of the Parent Teacher Association (PTA) to push for better education for their daughters, Rita L. Cox-Long, Brenda C. Cox, and Sandra E. Cox, who eventually earned a Ph.D in social psychology.
 Brown also worked to improve the image of African Americans in California state textbooks.
 Eventually, these efforts led to a desire to establish a community college in South Central Los Angeles.
 Odessa also worked with her husband in the California Progressive Party’s campaign to hire blacks and Latinos for the first time at the Farmer’s and Merchant’s Bank and Safeway Stores in Watts.
-In 1957 she led the community effort to build Henry Clay Junior High School in Watts.
+In 1957, she led the community effort to build Henry Clay Junior High School in Watts.

 While fighting for LASC, Cox also became involved in the campaign to locate California State University, Dominguez Hills near South Central Los Angeles.
 The campus, which opened in Carson, California, just south of Watts and Compton, California, in 1960, was the first four-year institution to serve African Americans in the Watts area.
 Cox and her supporters defeated plans to build the campus in the wealthy area of Palos Verdes.